UnknownX7/Sublime-Starbound-Lua-Syntax/README.md

 Navigate to `View > Syntax > Starbound Lua` to apply the syntax to the current file and any newly opened files.

 There are also custom templates for groups of specific lua hooks with documentation available.
 To use them, type `TEMPLATE` and use the arrow keys to select the correct template for your `.lua` file, then press <kbd>Tab</kbd> or <kbd>Enter</kbd>.
 These are intended for blank files and will immediately paste all known lua hooks for the selected category.
 You may press <kbd>Tab</kbd> again multiple times to highlight a predetermined order of text blocks for ease of editing.
 Clicking anywhere in the file will end the use of <kbd>Tab</kbd> selecting for all code snippets.
 These snippets will use hook information from the developers when available.
 Otherwise it is information gathered by trial and error.

+#### Nightly Branch
+This branch is for upcoming changes to the Lua API.
+This will not be merged with the master branch until a stable update is released and changes are verified.